Manual Overrides¶

 In Google Calendar¶

-Overridden events still appear as normal night routine events, but the description will show:
+Overridden parent events still appear as normal night routine events, but the description will show:

 In Application Logs¶